MileHacker Logo

 Less Crowded Times & Secret Viewpoints

-• Early Morning: Visit famous places such as Heri es-Souani and Mausoleum of Moulay Ismail early to avoid larger groups on a tour and midday heat.
-This results in a peaceful experience.
+• Early Morning: Visit popular sites like Heri es-Souani and Mausoleum of Moulay Ismail early to avoid larger organized tour groups and midday heat.
+This creates a peaceful experience.

 • Medina: Wander into smaller alleys and housing areas off the main thoroughfares of the souks.
 Quieter corners, local fondouks, and routine life are discovered away from tourist paths.